MonashDeepNeuron/HPC-Training/src/chapter3/slurm.md

 - `mail-user`: The email address to send job status emails to.
 - `mail-type`: The types of emails to send.

+> Note: In the case of M3, a task is essentially the same as a process.
+This is **not** the same as a cpu core.
+You can have a task that uses one or multiple cores.
+You can also have multiple tasks comprising the same job, each with one or multiple cores being utilised.
+It can get quite confusing, so if you are unsure about what you need, just ask.
+There is also more information in the M3 docs.

 There are a lot more options that you can use, and you can find a more complete list [here](https://docs.massive.org.au/M3/slurm/simple-batch-jobs.html).

 In particular, if you want to run multithreading or multiprocessing jobs, or you need a gpu, there are more options you need to configure.